ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 Creating a model
 -----------------

 You must create a model for your new resource.
-The resource module builder uses this model to create:
+The model is the single source of truth for both the argspec and docstring, keeping them in sync.
+Once your model is approved, you can use the resource module builder to generate three items based on the model:

 * The scaffold for a new module
 * The argspec for the new module
 * The docstring for the new module

-The model is then the single source of truth for both the argspec and docstring, keeping them in sync.
-Use the resource module builder to generate this scaffolding.
-For any subsequent updates to the module, update the model first and use the resource module builder to update the module argspec and docstring.
+For any subsequent changes to the functionality, update the model first and use the resource module builder to update the module argspec and docstring.

 For example, the resource model builder includes the ``myos_interfaces.yml`` sample in the :file:`models` directory, as seen below: